luc-wallace/cluck/README.md

 ## Features

-Current:

 - Variable and function declarations
-- Return, if, for, while and do-while statements
+- Return, if, for, while, do-while and switch statements
 - Expressions and precedence
 - Number, char and float literals
 - Binary and unary operators (most implemented)